Stevie011/tech_assessment/readme.txt

 *** NOTES ***

+BIG CHANGE:
+No more tablib, convert xlsx straight to dataframe, use to plot graphs, turn df to json and store that in the user details model.

 -I used a very straightforward Django setup as per the documentation/many tutorials available online.

 -Swapped matplotlib for plotly, simpler integration of interactive charts